goabstract/Marketing-for-Engineers/README.md

 * [I Just Deleted Your Outreach Email Without Reading.
 And NO, I Don’t Feel Sorry](https://ahrefs.com/blog/outreach/) by Tim Soulo.
 Tim shows cool examples how to email influencers in the right way.
 Please, read this post before contacting opinion leaders!
 * Good videos on [Finding influencers on Twitter](https://www.youtube.com/watch?v=8ecAWMMleks) and [6 easy ways to engage with them on Twitter](https://www.youtube.com/watch?v=qLvKfc2CMOs) by 123 Reg team.
 * [The Barney Stinson’s Playbook For Cold Tweeting Influencers](http://klear.com/blog/influencer-outreach-with-cold-tweets/) by Noam Avigdor.
+* [26 Headliners on How to Connect with Influencers at a Conference [Infographic]](https://venngage.com/blog/connect-with-influencers-conference/) via Venngage.
 * [Connecting with Others: What Have You Done for Me Lately?](http://okdork.com/what-have-you-done-for-me-lately/) by Noah Kagan, popular IT entrepreneur & influencer.
 I loved his brief instruction on making it easy for people to say YES to your request!

 Case-studies, which can teach and inspire you: